HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 Largest Contentful Paint (LCP) measures the point in time when the page’s main content has likely loaded and thus the page is useful to the user.
 It does this by measuring the render time of the largest image or text block visible within the viewport.

-A “good” LCP is regarded as being under 2.5 seconds.
+A "good" LCP is regarded as being under 2.5 seconds.

 {{ figure_markup(
   image="core-web-vitals-lcp.png",
   caption="Top 10 CMSs LCP performance.",
-  description="Bar chart showcasing the percentage of sites with "good" LCP, for each of the 10 most adopted CMSs.
-WordPress has 28% of mobile sites with a "good" LCP, and 40% of desktop.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRzYkQYaBTpD5FKloDXsdb32Y2pjdxFZq_LoekECgTy53F-dRATm9wFFJ3dDVDS8_cGn0h2mKDBjgdM/pubchart?oid=22169494&format=interactive", width=600, height=559,
+  description="Bar chart showcasing the percentage of sites with good LCP, for each of the 10 most adopted CMSs.
+WordPress has 28% of mobile sites with a good LCP, and 40% of desktop.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRzYkQYaBTpD5FKloDXsdb32Y2pjdxFZq_LoekECgTy53F-dRATm9wFFJ3dDVDS8_cGn0h2mKDBjgdM/pubchart?oid=22169494&format=interactive", width=600, height=559,